Pranav8S/dockerized_webapp/README.md

 ## Conclusion

 This FastAPI/TinyDB application demonstrates a basic web app deployment using Docker.
 It showcases the use of FastAPI, TinyDB, and containerization techniques.

----

-Feel free to adjust the content as needed!